qchenevier/MBA_memoire/doc/action_organization.md

 Kurzweil identified a hugely important and fundamental property of technology: when you shift to an information-based environment, the pace of development jumps onto an exponential growth path and price/performance doubles every year or two.
 Whereas the experts in many fields will project linearly in times of exponential change [@VanGeest2014].

-**Information Accelerates Everything:** The new information paradigm is accelerating the metabolism of products, companies and industries.
+Information Accelerates Everything: The new information paradigm is accelerating the metabolism of products, companies and industries.
 In industry after industry, the development cycle for products and services grows ever shorter.
 Nowhere is this staggering pace of change more apparent than with the consumer Internet.
 Many products are now launched early, unfinished and in perpetual beta, for the sole purpose of gathering data from users as early as possible to determine how to "finish" the product [@VanGeest2014].

 The digital frontier is uncharted territory and the biggest risk of all is being disrupted while sitting on the sidelines [@Manyika2015].

 The pace of change isn't going to slow down anytime soon.
 In fact, Moore's Law all but guarantees that it will continue to speed up -and speed up exponentially- for at least several decades.
 And given the cross impact into other technologies, if the last fifteen years has seen enormous disruption in the business world, the next fifteen will make that disruption seem tame by comparison  [@VanGeest2014].

-#### Due to the increased of innovation, the rate of disruption increases
+#### Increasing rate of disruption & market change

 Disruption has no consensual definition.
 However, it seems to be mostly used to depict the fact some innovations can push some incumbents out of market, barely letting them the ability to adapt.
 It is the fact some customer needs are met by innovations radically different from the previous state-of-the-art.